Rudxain/ideas/software/Brögen/README.md

 Most of the time, the player/protag will spend his time in the humble (but welcoming and comfortable) house that I mentioned previously.
 This house is quite beautiful.
 Our protag always ensures the house feels like "motherly love" to him and his visitors.

 In the span of a day, the player can hear the protag singing in french, italian, or norwegian.
 He usually sings in french at night.
+The player can "join in" by pressing keys in a DDR/FNF fashion in order to play an instrument that syncs with Brögen's singing.
+This is entirely optional, as the player can stop playing the instrument at any time.

 The game must be designed in a way that encourages the player to not speedrun, but lets them be free of doing so.